-Previous Charter Technical Reports also included information on the charter technical center, Flagler/Volusia Advanced Technology Center which opened on August 20, 2001, at Daytona Beach Community College in Volusia County; it subsequently was renamed Advanced Technology College in 2007.
+Previous charter technical reports also included information on the Flagler/Volusia Advanced Technology Center which opened on August 20, 2001, at Daytona Beach Community College1 in Volusia County; it subsequently was renamed Advanced Technology College in 2007.
 However, Advanced Technology College is no longer a charter technical career center after its charter expired on June 30, 2013, and this report contains no information on Advanced Technology College.

-In school year 2013-14, the state of Florida had two charter technical career centers.
-These centers and their sponsors are
+In school year 2014-15, the state of Florida had two charter technical career centers.
+These centers and their sponsors were: